Find Grad Schools

 53 Yearly Graduations

 The 2nd most popular school in the country for chemistry majors who are seeking their doctor's degree is University of California - Berkeley.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 53 people received their doctor's degree in chemistry from UC Berkeley.
-About 43% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 53 people received their doctor's degree in chemistry from UC Berkeley.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 28% were women.

 #3